Get a Life (American TV series): Synopsis

 Chris Peterson is a carefree, childlike bachelor who refuses to live the life of an adult.
 At the age of 30, Chris still lives with his parents in St Paul, Minnesota and maintains a career delivering the St. Paul Pioneer Press, a job that he has held since his youth.
-He has no driver's license (instead, riding his bicycle wherever he goes) and is depicted as being immature, feckless, gullible, foolish, irresponsible, and extremely dimwitted.
+He has no driver's license (instead, riding his bicycle wherever he goes) and is depicted as being immature, reckless, gullible, foolish, irresponsible, and extremely dimwitted.
 His low intelligence is exaggerated to absurd levels: in one episode he tries to leave his parents' house but is unable to operate the front door.
 In another he fell out of an airplane after opening the airlock, believing that the "EXIT" sign was a restroom.

 Chris' parents (Fred and Gladys Peterson) are an elderly retired couple who are almost always seen in their pajamas and robes (even when they leave the house).
 They are often shown engaging in bizarre non-sequitur activities like polishing handguns, or trying to shoot a deer that ate flower bulbs in their garden.
-Gladys (Elinor Donahue) is a smiling, caring mother who doted over Chris, though she often makes sardonic, passive-aggressive comments about him and his lifestyle.
+Gladys (Elinor Donahue) is a smiling, caring mother who dotes over Chris, though she often makes sardonic, passive-aggressive comments about him and his lifestyle.
 Fred (Bob Elliott) is a brusque, sarcastic old man, who is constantly exasperated by his son and seems to have a reckless disregard for Chris' well-being (on one occasion, Chris demonstrated how his father taught him to use a shotgun by placing the barrel in his mouth).